ryanpcmcquen/linuxTweaks/slackware/sbopkg-recipes/README.md

-### Scripts to install crazy apps with all dependencies, run as root.
+### Install crazy apps with all dependencies, run as root.

 inkscape: